Kaiser-Yang/vimwiki/blog/2025/words.md

 # c/C

+## contend

+To contend with something means to struggle to overcome it.

+Stacy had to contend with a learning disability throughout her school years.

+## cot

+A cot is a small portable bed.

+At the camp, the boys' cabin was lined with cots.

+## camouflage

+Camouflage is something used to hide people and things.

+The green and brown camouflage was best used for hiding in forests and jungles.

 ## chronic

 If you describe an illness as chronic, you mean that it continues for a long time or